Healthcare accounting: The complete guide for practice owners

 1. Revenue cycle accounting.
 Track every patient encounter from charge entry through final payment.
 This includes gross charges, contractual adjustments (the difference between what you bill and what insurance pays), patient responsibility, collections, and write-offs.
 Your revenue cycle data tells you how much you are actually collecting per encounter and how long it takes.
 Without it, you are guessing at profitability.

 2. Accounts receivable management.
 Medical AR is not a single number.
 It is a layered portfolio segmented by payer, by age, and by status (pending, denied, appealed, patient responsibility).
 A healthy practice keeps total AR below 45 days and maintains less than 10% in the 90-day-or-older bucket, in line with HFMA benchmarks for effective revenue cycle management.
-If your AR days are climbing or aging, the root cause is almost always in the bookkeeping recording structure rather than in collections, a distinction the AR days guide covers in full
+If your AR days are climbing or aging, the root cause is almost always in the bookkeeping recording structure rather than in collections, a distinction the AR days guide covers in full.

 3. Payroll and provider compensation.
 Getting payroll and provider compensation right in a medical practice is one of the most technically complex accounting functions, because provider pay structures differ fundamentally from standard salary-plus-benefits employment.
 Provider compensation in medical practices includes base salaries, productivity-based bonuses (often tied to RVUs or collections), benefits, malpractice coverage, and, sometimes, partnership distributions.
 Clinical staff payroll includes shift differentials, overtime for non-exempt employees, and credential-specific pay rates.
 Your accounting system must handle these variations accurately and allocate compensation costs to the correct cost centers.